iboux-automation/python_b2b_taas_recovery/README.md

 - No rows are inserted; only existing rows in `public.new_course` are updated if a filename match is found.
 - If a path does not imply `taas` or `b2b`, the `type` defaults to `B2C`.

+Duplicate Handling
+- When multiple `public.new_course` rows share the same `spreadsheet_name` and ALL share the same `student_id`:
+  - If some have related classes (>0), delete all duplicates that have 0 classes; keep those with classes.
+  - If all have 0 related classes, keep only one (the first), delete the rest.
+  - If only one course matches the `spreadsheet_name`, do nothing (even if it has 0 classes).
+  - If matches have different `student_id` values, do nothing.
+  - Log only deletions (same text in dry‑run and real): `duplicate: delete course id=<id> | 0 classes`.

 Requirements
 - Environment variable `DATABASE_PUBLIC_URL` must point to the PostgreSQL instance (Railway compatible).
 - For local dev, put it in `.env` and it will be auto‑loaded.